soulshake/demo-cruncher/README.md

 option `a` is sufficient: the visibility timeout can be set in the `receive-message` request directly, or just after (e.g. via `aws sqs change-message-visibility`).

-If jobs must be processed as quickly as possible, and you don't want a failed message to have to reach the default visibility timeout before being retried, option `b` would be necessary.
+If jobs must be processed as quickly as possible, or have variable processing times, or you don't want a failed message to have to reach the default visibility timeout before being retried, option `b` would be necessary.
 This would require either adding some logic to the worker code, or running a "visibility timeout updater" process in parallel to the worker code.
 In this way, messages whose processing has failed would reappear in the queue as soon as their visibility timeout has expired, so retries will happen relatively quickly.

 #### 2. Keeping track of failed Kubernetes jobs